John Shelby Spong: Career

+Beliefs

-A prominent theme in Spong's writing was that the popular and literal interpretations of Christian scripture are not sustainable and do not speak honestly to the situation of modern Christian communities.
-He believed in a more nuanced approach to scripture, informed by scholarship and compassion, which can be consistent with both Christian tradition and contemporary understandings of the universe.
-He believed that theism had lost credibility as a valid conception of God's nature.
-He stated that he was a Christian because he believes that Jesus Christ fully expressed the presence of a God of compassion and selfless love and that this is the meaning of the early Christian proclamation, "Jesus is Lord" (Spong, 1994 and Spong, 1991).
-Elaborating on this last idea, he affirmed that Jesus was adopted by God as his son (Born of a Woman 1992), and he says that this would be the way God was fully incarnated in Jesus Christ.
-He rejects the historical truth claims of some Christian doctrines, such as the virgin birth (Spong, 1992) and the bodily resurrection of Jesus (Spong, 1994).
+Spong's views on the Bible, God, and Jesus Christ challenged traditional Christian beliefs.

+Spong stated that he was a Christian because he believed that Jesus Christ fully expressed the presence of a God of compassion and selfless love and that this is the meaning of the early Christian proclamation, "Jesus is Lord."
+Elaborating on this last idea, he affirmed that Jesus was adopted by God as his son, and he says that this would be the way God was fully incarnated in Jesus Christ.
+He rejected the historical truth claims of some Christian doctrines, such as the virgin birth and the bodily resurrection of Jesus.
 In 2000, Spong was a critic of the Congregation for the Doctrine of the Faith of the Roman Catholic Church's declaration Dominus Iesus, because it reaffirmed the Catholic doctrine that the Roman Catholic Church is the one true Church and that Jesus Christ is the one and only savior for humanity.

 Spong was a strong proponent of the church reflecting the changes in society at large.
 Towards these ends, he called for a new Reformation, in which many of Christianity's basic doctrines should be reformulated.

-His views on the future of Christianity were "that we have to start where we are.
-As I look at the history of religion, I observe that new religious insights always and only emerge from the old traditions as they begin to die.
-It is not by pitching the old insights out but by journeying deeply through them into new visions that we are able to change religion's direction.
-The creeds were 3rd- and 4th-century love songs that people composed to sing to their understanding of God.
-We do not have to literalize their words to perceive their meaning or their intention to join in the singing of their creedal song.
-I think religion in general and Christianity in particular must always be evolving.
-Forcing the evolution is the dialog between yesterday's words and today's knowledge.
-The sin of Christianity is that any of us ever claimed that we had somehow captured eternal truth in the forms we had created."

 Spong debated Christian philosopher and apologist William Lane Craig on the resurrection of Jesus on March 20, 2005.

-In 1991's Rescuing the Bible from Fundamentalism: A Bishop Rethinks the Meaning of Scripture, Spong argued that St. Paul was homosexual, a theme that was satirized in Gore Vidal's novel Live from Golgotha.
+Views on inclusion of women and LGBT people

+Spong was a strong advocate for expanding the role of women in the church.
+He was one of the first American bishops to ordain a woman into the clergy, in 1977, and he continued to support women's ordination throughout his career.
+Spong argued that the church needed to be more inclusive and accepting of diversity, including gender diversity.

+Spong was also a strong supporter of LGBTQ inclusion.
+He was the first American bishop to ordain an openly gay man, Robert Williams, in 1989.
+Spong argued that the church needed to be more accepting of LGBTQ people and that traditional Christian beliefs about sexuality needed to be reinterpreted in light of modern knowledge and understanding.